-Capsule Enteroscopy allows your doctor to examine your entire small intestine.
-Your doctor will have you swallow a pill sized video capsule.
+A capsule endoscopy allows your doctor to examine your entire small intestine.
+Your doctor will have you swallow a pill-sized video capsule.
 This capsule is a camera that has its own light source and is able to take pictures as it passes through your small intestine.
 The pictures are sent to a data recorder that you wear on your waist.
-Afterwards, your doctor will be able to view these pictures.
+Afterward, your doctor will be able to view the pictures.

 Tell your doctor in advance about any medications you are taking.
 Your doctor may need to adjust your usual dosage prior to the procedure.

-Tell your doctor if you have a have a pacemaker or defibrillator, previous abdominal surgery, or previous history of bowel obstructions in the gastrointestinal tract, or swallowing problems.
+Also tell your doctor if you have a pacemaker or defibrillator, have previous had abdominal surgery or have a history of bowel obstructions in the gastrointestinal tract or swallowing problems.

-At the end of the procedure you will return to the endoscopy unit and the data recorder is removed so that the images can be uploaded and put on a computer screen for your doctor to review.
+At the end of the procedure, you will return to the endoscopy unit and the data recorder will be removed so that the images can be uploaded and put on a computer screen for your doctor to review.
 You will need to avoid vigorous physical activity and Magnetic Resonance Imaging (MRI) examinations after ingesting the capsule.